Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 Taeyang’s real estate portfolio is absolutely envy-worthy, ranging from a seven-story building to a villa in South Korea’s most affluent neighbourhoods.

 According to South China Morning Post, BigBang’s Taeyang and his wife, actress Min Hyo-rin purchased a luxurious abode in Seoul’s Hannam-dong post their nuptials in 2018.
-The property, which costs around USD 13.2 million, offers sprawling views of the Han River.
+The property, which costs around USD 13.2 million (INR 109 crore approx.), offers sprawling views of the Han River.
 The couple shares the house’s ownership – Taeyang has a 94% share while the remaining 6% lies with Min.
 For the unversed, the Hannam area is a celebrity-favourite spot where BLACKPINK’s Jennie, IU, G-Dragon and Song Hye-kyo also reside.

 This isn’t Taeyang’s first property venture.
 In 2014, the K-pop idol also splurged on a 2,490-square-foot villa in the UN Village in Hannam.
-It cost him around USD 3.75 million.
+It cost him around USD 3.75 million (INR 31 crore approx.).

 The BIGBANG member has a trusted wealth management professional to help him channel his wealth.
-Did you know that in 2017, the singer earned a whopping USD 47.6 million solely from real estate investments?
+Did you know that in 2017, the singer earned a whopping USD 47.6 million (INR 395 crore approx.) solely from real estate investments?
 Interesting, right?

 Taeyang’s most expensive possessions: Lexus LC500, Richard Mille watches